-Component 1 Component 2 Paper 1 1 hour 45 min Coursework Centre-based assessment Section A: Candidates answer short and on each of the three units: F performance, Health, safety Reasons and opportunities for physical activity.
-Section B: Candidates answer three strone from each of the three ustudied. actors affecting and training, or participation in uctured questions, activities from a categories listed Candidates mus and improve pra ose to undertake four practical at least two of the seven d (50% of total marks).
-St show the ability to analyse actical performance in one of a practical activities (10% of 40% of total marks 60% of total ma arks
+Component 1 Component 2 Paper 1 1 hour 45 min Coursework Centre-based assessment Section A: Candidates answer short a on each of the three units: performance; Health, safet Reasons and opportunities physical activity.
+Section B: Candidates answer three s one from each of the three studied.
+Factors affecting y and training; for participation in tructured questions, activities from a categories listed Candidates mus and improve pra ose to undertake four practical at least two of the seven d (50% of total marks).
+Set show the ability to analyse actical performance in one of an practical activities (10% of 40% of total marks 60% of total ma arks